 |Oregon Native Bee Atlas||entomology, pollinators||Oregon State University, Oregon Department of Agriculture||https://extension.oregonstate.edu/bee-atlas|

 |Project Budburst||plant phenology||National Ecological Observatory Network||http://budburst.org/|

 |iNaturalist||biodiversity||California Academy of Sciences||http://www.inaturalist.org/|

-Want to know if another project qualifies for Master Gardener volunteer hours?
-First check with your county MG Coordinator.
-Other contacts are Gail Langellotto (statewide MG coordinator) or Brooke Edmunds (project coordinator).
+Want to know if another community science project qualifies for Master Gardener volunteer hours?
+Please check with your county MG Coordinator.